Lynk4/PicoCTF/Reverse Engineering/breadth/README.md

 ```
 ---

-So the huge difference lies in  "610380 124 T    104 D" thus line
+So the huge difference lies in  "610380 124 T    104 D" this line

 but 610380 is not an actual address...